-1 tory or signatories who have reviewed the current th the Statistical Flood Standards (SF-1 - SF-5) in isions.
-I hereby certify that I have reviewed the cu rrent submission of (Name of Flood Model) nce with the 2017 Flood Standards adopted by the ojection Methodology and hereby certify that: and technically accurate, reliable, up 3.
-My review was completed in according ethical conduct for my profession; a o the Statistical Flood Standards section are editorially nbiased, and complete; ordance with the professional standards and code of Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date any revision of the original submission.
-If a ed following any modification of the flood model and a signatory differs from the original signatory, provide als for any new signatories.
-Additional signature lines ing format: Signature (revisions to submission) Date Note: A facsimile or any properly reprequirement. roduced signature will be acceptable to meet this Include Form GF-4, Statistical Flood Stand ards Expert Certification, in a submission appendix.
+• h the Statistical Flood Standards (SF-1-SF-5) in ions.
+I hereby certify that I have reviewed the curr rent submission of (Name of Flood Model) ce with the 2021 Flood Standards adopted by the and technically accurate, reliable, unl3.
+My review was completed in accorethical conduct for my profession; an the Statistical Flood Standards section are editorially biased, and complete; dance with the professional standards and code of Name Professional Credentials (Area of Expertise) Signature (original submission) Date Signature (response to deficiencies, if any) Date Signature (revisions to submission, if any) Date Signature (final submission) Date any revision of the original submission.
+If a I following any modification of the flood model and signatory differs from the original signatory, provide is for any new signatories.
+Additional signature lines wing format: Signature (revisions to submission) Date Note: A facsimile or any properly reprorequirement. oduced signature will be acceptable to meet this

+Include Form GF-4, Statistical Flood Standards Expert Certification, in a submission appendix.